timelsass/boldgrid-inspirations/readme.txt

 == Changelog ==

+= 1.3.7 In progress =
+* Update:		JIRA WPB-2819	Use switch instead of checkbox for Demo.

 = 1.3.6 =
 * Bug fix:		JIRA WPB-2772	PHP warnings on deploy in WordPress 4.3.7.
 * Bug fix:		JIRA WPB-2766	Plesk and WP-CLI were not getting private repo updates.